 Easy Recipe: Smoky Mexican Tortilla-less Soup

 Tortilla soup is an old favorite, but when you can’t (or don’t want to) eat corn, there is still a way to enjoy these amazing flavors in a warm bowl of comforting deliciousness.
+This is a Paleo Tortilla soup recipe – since it’s tortilla-less!

 This recipe will be in my new book The 21-Day Sugar Detox: Bust Sugar & Carb Cravings Naturally, releasing in October 2013!